BRITISH AUTHENTICITY REGULATIONS 9th Battalion, Cameronians 15th (Scottish) Division

 Battle Dress • Battledress Blouse Serge, Pattern 1940 or 1940 Austerity.
 Original or reproduction. • Battledress Trousers Serge, Pattern 1940 or 1940 Austerity.
 Original or reproduction. • If not wearing original, reproductions from Panther Store are the preferred choice. • WPG is acceptable if it is tailored to fit and looks smart in appearance. • Battledress Serge, 1937 Pattern is acceptable but, discouraged. • No Post War, War Aid, Canadian, Indian, Australian, South African, New Zealand, Dutch, Greek, or Belgian BD is acceptable.
 British wartime pattern only.
 Converted P49 BD is also NOT allowed.
-Insignia for BD Blouse ( Availble through Sean Foster - Foster and Foster Clothiers (facebook) or J&T limited) 1) Battalion Insignia- Cameronians title DARK rifle green with black lettering, printed (pref) or embroidered 2) 15th Scottish Division Rampant Lion- Monty’s Locker or other quality vendor embroidered (pref) or printed 3) Brigade AOS- 2 x Rifle Green *No rank, trade, good conduct or other insignia will be worn unless dictated by the event organizers.
+Insignia for BD Blouse ( Available through The Old Time design Company (UK- mention Drive on Caen or DoC through email to order or J&T limited) 1) Battalion Insignia- Cameronians title DARK rifle green with black lettering, printed (pref).
+2) 15th Scottish Division Rampant Lion- embroidered (pref) or printed 3) Brigade AOS- 2 x Rifle Green *No rank, trade, good conduct or other insignia will be worn unless dictated by the event organizers.
 Braces and/or Belt Trousers should be supported by the following: 1) Original or WPG British white braces 2) Period Civilian Braced in plain colors 3) Original or reproduction 1903 pattern brown leather belt Tam O Shanter • Original British wartime pattern or reproduction from Sean Foster or other quality mfg • GS cap with addition of toorie is also acceptable.
-Original or reproduction from Panther Store or Sean Foster. • Cap Badge Insignia will be Cameronians in white metal (preferably the thin leaf model)with Regimental Douglas tartan backing for officers and NO backing for enlisted.
-Collarless Wool Shirt • Original British wartime pattern or reproduction from WPG or Panther Store. • Should have white metal (grey) or plastic buttons.
+Original or reproduction from Panther Store or Sean Foster. • Cap Badge Insignia will be Cameronians in white metal with Regimental Douglas tartan backing for officers and NO backing for enlisted.
+Pre, war time and post war variants acceptable avoid stay brite.
+Collarless Wool Shirt • Original British wartime pattern or reproduction from Panther Store, WPGCE, Richard Knight, WPG or other quality vendors. . • Should have white metal (grey) or plastic buttons.
 Undershorts • Undershorts.
 Original pattern is recommended but not required.
-They should at least be plain white, if modern undershorts are worn. *Darcey Clothing has these in civilian style Ammo Boots • Wartime Pattern British black leather ammunition boots with capped toe and pebbled grain leather. • Must be ladder laced with leather laces. • Must have heel plate, toe plate, and regulation 13 hob nails. • Reproductions from WPG, SM Wholesale, or William Lennon are acceptable. • No post war DMS boots.
+They should at least be plain white, if modern undershorts are worn. *Darcey Clothing has these in civilian style as well as WPGCE Ammo Boots • Wartime Pattern British black leather ammunition boots with capped toe and pebbled grain leather. • Must be ladder laced with leather laces. • Must have heel plate, toe plate, and regulation 13 hob nails. • Reproductions from WPG, SM Wholesale, or William Lennon (Epic Militaria is stocking these) are acceptable. • No post war DMS boots.
 Socks • Grey wool form WPG or similar civilian socks. • 2-3 pair recommended.

 Additional Items Worn With Uniform